By Jim Shimabukuro (assisted by ChatGPT)

 3:49 — What AI Actually Is

 “The way that computing is done today is called generative.
 It takes all the context, the prompt, your intentions, and it understands because it now understands, it can perceive, it can understand, it reasons, and it could do something.
-Write your story, summarize, write software.”
+Write your story, summarize, write software.
+And so the new type of computing is generative.
+It therefore seems intelligent.
+But in the front, when you look under the hood, and you open the data center, and you open up your computer, what you see is software running on top of computers.
+Okay?

-“The most important thing is that the application layer is diffused into society, into our industries, and that AI is actually being used.”
+“The most important thing is that the application layer — is diffused into the United… into society, into our industries, and that AI is actually being used.

-“If we caused ourselves, because of anything we decided to say or do, to become so fearful of AI that we resisted it, regulated it out of society, regulated it out of industry, and slowed ourselves down, it would be really quite unfortunate.”
+“If we, if we cause ourselves, because of anything that we decided to say, that we decided to do, and it caused our country to be so fearful of AI that we resisted it, that we regulated it out of society, we regulated it out of industry, and we slowed ourselves down, it would be, it would be really quite unfortunate that this industrial revolution that we invented, that we started, that we’re in the across-the-board leadership position at, that somehow we didn’t take advantage of.”

 13:47 — AI, Regulation, and China